ARCHETYPE Visual acuity test (openEHR-EHR-OBSERVATION.visual_acuity.v0)

 • European-wide letters [European-wide letter optotypes were used.]

-ContrastContrast: The contrast of the visual stimulus used during testing.
+ContrastContrast: Structured detail on the contrast of the visual stimulus used during testing.

 Weber contrastWeber contrast: The difference between stimulus and background luminance divided by background luminance.